-Through my childhood and adolescence I was having several attacks in my hands and in my feet as well as to my stomach.
-Fortunately I never had to go to the hospital due these attacks, though.
+Through my childhood and adolescence, I was having several attacks in my hands and in my feet as well as to my stomach.
+Fortunately, I never had to go to the hospital due to these attacks, though.
 When I had an attack I would simply stay at home fighting the thing.
 There is no question that I had great help from my belief in God being there for me so I would one day reach the right diagnose as well as the proper medication.
-Also the support of family and friend was of great importance to me.
+Also, the support of family and friend was of great importance to me.

 And how was the situation when you went on to your further education?

 In the university, it was almost the same as in the earlier school years.
 I was missing some classes, but in general, I was fine.
 I was the president of the university student club for a couple of years and I would say that I lead a normal university life with a normal amount of absence.
 In school as well as in university no one knew about my disease.
 Some of my fellow students might have seen a swollen hand but they never knew that it was more than an allergic reaction or something similar.
 I was able to follow my studies in engineering and in 2006 I graduated as Industrial Engineer from Université de Technologie et de Sciences Appliquées Libano-Francaise – that is the Lebanese French University in Tripoli, Lebanon.